 Sherlyn Chopra Releases Awesome Mausam Music Video; Leaves Fans Asking For More With Her NSFW Moves

-Sherlyn Chopra, one of the boldest ladies in Bollywood, just released her eagerly-awaited Awesome Mausam song on her App, which created a great deal of buzz amongst fans for all the right reasons.
-In the sensuous teaser, shared on instagram, she is seen redefining the the meaning the hotness with her seductive moves in the rain.
+Sherlyn Chopra, one of the boldest ladies in Bollywood, just released her eagerly-awaited Awesome Mausam song on her App and it has created a great deal of buzz amongst fans for all the right reasons.
+In the sensuous teaser, shared on instagram, she is seen redefining the meaning of hotness with her seductive moves in the rain.
 The young lady sure knows how to grab plenty of attention.

 View this post on Instagram